nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 The Fast Pair standard requires provisioning the device with Model ID and Anti-Spoofing Private Key obtained during device model registration.
 In the |NCS|, the provisioning data is generated as a hexadecimal file using the :ref:`bt_fast_pair_provision_script`.

-If Fast Pair is enabled with the :kconfig:option:`CONFIG_BT_FAST_PAIR` Kconfig option, the Fast Pair provision script is called automatically by the build system and the resulting hexadecimal file is automatically added to the firmware (that is, to the :file:`merged.hex` file).
+If Fast Pair is enabled with the ``SB_CONFIG_BT_FAST_PAIR`` Kconfig option, the build system automatically calls the Fast Pair provision script and includes the resulting hexadecimal file in the firmware (the :file:`merged.hex` file).
 You must provide the following CMake options:

 * ``FP_MODEL_ID`` - Fast Pair Model ID in format ``0xXXXXXX``,